Nuclei-Software/NMSIS/NMSIS/doc/source/core/core_template_intexc.rst

 - Exception nesting NMI

 For software, we have provided the common entry for NMI and exception.
 Silicon vendor only need adapt the interface defined in :ref:`core_api_intexc_nmi_handling`.

 Context save and restore have been handled by ``exc_entry`` interface.

-When exception exception return it will run the intruction which trigger the exception again.
+When exception exception return it will run the instruction which trigger the exception again.
 It will cause software dead loop.
 So in the exception handler for each exception code, we propose to set CSR ``MEPC`` to be ``MEPC+4``, then it will start from next instruction of MEPC.

 Interrupt
 ---------